 While it often afflicts children, many adults struggle with keratosis pilaris, too.
 Those patches of dry skin with little red bumps don’t itch or hurt, but they are unsightly.
 You might see them on the backs of arms or thighs, or even on the face.

-- Top Body Washes for Keratosis Pilaris
+- Best Body Washes & Soaps for Keratosis Pilaris in 2020

 - 1. GLYTONE KP Kit